Student Policies, Rights, and Responsibilities

 Academic Forgiveness Policy

-The purpose of academic forgiveness at HFCC is to allow a student who has not performed well academically to have a maximum of twelve hours of E grades removed from his or her grade-point average.
+The purpose of academic forgiveness at HFC is to allow a student who has not performed well academically to have a maximum of 12 hours of failing grades ("E") removed from his or her grade-point average (GPA).

 To apply for academic forgiveness, a currently enrolled student must file an application in the Office of Registration and Records.
-Guidelines for the policy are as follows:
+Guidelines for this policy are as follows:

 - Five or more years must elapse between the academic forgiveness and the last failing grade for which forgiveness is requested.

-- The student must have earned at HFCC at least six credit hours in courses numbered 100 or above and have a cumulative grade-point average of at least 2.00 since the failing grades were received.
+- The student must have earned at HFC at least six (6) credit hours in courses numbered 100 or above and have a cumulative GPA of at least 2.0 since the failing grades were received.

-- Forgiven grades, to a maximum of twelve credit hours, will no longer be calculated into the student’s grade-point average.
+- Forgiven grades, to a maximum of 12 credit hours, will no longer be calculated into the student’s GPA.

 - Academic forgiveness can be granted only once to any student.

-- Academic forgiveness, when granted, applies to HFCC courses.
+- Academic forgiveness, when granted, applies only to HFC courses.
 There is no guarantee, expressed or implied, that the academic forgiveness will be recognized by any other college or university.

 Based on their assessment of each student’s needs, counselors may require enrollment in specific developmental courses before releasing students to register.
-Students may appeal such counselors’ decisions, in writing, to the Scholastic Review Board.
+Students may appeal such counselors’ decisions** in writing** to the Scholastic Review Board (SRB).